 2017 started off on a strong note in Sweden as growth was supported by solid private consumption and strong exports and investments, particularly in housing.
-In the third quarter of 2017, house prices started declining and have continued to decline in the first quarter of 2018.
-This is likely to adversely affect housing investments as well as private consumption in the future.
-The economy remains supported by an accommodative stance from the Swedish central bank and weakening of the Swedish Kronor in the first quarter of 2018.
+In the third quarter of 2017, house prices started declining.
+The economy remained supported by an accommodative stance from the Swedish central bank and weakening of the Swedish Kronor.
 As at November 30, 2017, the Group's market share of lending in Sweden (excluding repo loans) was 5.6 percent, while its share of deposits (excluding repo deposits) was 4.1 percent.

 Growth in Sweden slowed in 2016, but remained on the strong side as compared to other European countries.
 Domestic consumption was supported by growth in real wages and employment, as well as house price growth, which, in turn, was supported by low interest rates.
 The repo rate was decreased from negative 0.35 percent to negative 0.5 percent in April 2016 as inflation remained below the Swedish central bank target.
-Low rates contributed to a significant weakening of the Swedish Kroner during most of 2016.
+Low rates contributed to a significant weakening of the Swedish Kronor during most of 2016.
 House price growth slowed in 2016 following years of substantial increases.
 As at November 30, 2016, the Group's market share of lending in Sweden (excluding repo loans) was 5.2 percent, while its share of deposits (excluding repo deposits) was 3.6 percent.